 - Stroller and sling

-If you’re taking Baby for a short stroll, or even to a more crowded place, wheeling him around can be cumbersome — packing a sling for shorter or more crowded jaunts can give the two of you better ease of movement, and keep him close for comfort on these early trips.
+If you’re taking Baby for a short stroll, or even to a more crowded place, wheeling them around can be cumbersome — packing a sling for shorter or more crowded jaunts can give the two of you better ease of movement, and keep them close for comfort on these early trips.
 On the other hand, keeping the stroller on hand for longer outings can keep you both from getting tired out or uncomfortable to early on in your outing.

 - Sunglasses and hat